nextflow-io/nextflow/docs/operator.rst

     my_channel = Channel.from(10,20,30)

-However the ``set`` operator is more idiomatic in Nextflow scripting, since it can be used at the end of chain of operator transformations, thus resulting in a more fluent and readable operation.
+However the ``set`` operator is more idiomatic in Nextflow scripting, since it can be used at the end of a chain of operator transformations, thus resulting in a more fluent and readable operation.

 .. _operator-ifempty: